japertechnology/juxta-repo-se/README.md

 ## Quick start

 1. **Clone this repo**.
-2. Generate a GitHub token with permission to read your organisation’s repositories and store it as a `OMNI_READONLY` secret.
+2. Run the Workflows.
+The repository uses the default `GITHUB_TOKEN` so no extra secrets are required.
-3. Run the Workflows.
+3. Enjoy organisation-wide automation without additional setup.

 ## Workflows